lemuel-addy/CarRental.Users.Booking.API/README.md

 # ASP.NET Core 7 API - Car Rental Booking System
 This ASP.NET Core application API project implements a Car Rental Booking system which allows Admins to create bookings for renting cars and allow Users to book cars which are available to rent out.
-The API provides various endpoints for users to sign up, authenticate, view all their booking forms, create and delete booking forms, as well as update their previous booking forms.
+The API provides various endpoints for Users to sign up, authenticate, view all their booking forms, create and delete booking forms, as well as update their previous booking forms.
-Endpoints are also provided for admins with authorization to sign up, authenticate, view all available bookings, create and delete these bookings, as well as update available car bookings.
+Endpoints are also provided for Admins to sign up, authenticate, view all available bookings, create and delete these bookings, as well as update available car bookings.
 The project is built using modern best practices and technologies, including JWT authentication for secure user login and caching with Redis for enhanced speed and reduced downtime.

 ## Getting Started